expertanalytics/website/content/about/employees/jakob/index.md

 colleagues, Jakob has been able to deliver practical and technically sound solutions that meet real-world needs.
-He values the importance of learning from others and sharing his own expertise to support others, and believes that the best solutions are achieved in collaboration with peers with a range skills and expertise.
+He values the importance of learning from others and sharing his own expertise to support others, and believes that the best solutions are achieved in collaboration with peers with a range skills and experiences.